ngizw/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
 Dive into the data job market!
-Focusing on the data analysis roles, this project explores top_paying_jobs, in_demand_skills and where high demand meet high salary in data analyitics.
+Focusing on the data analysis roles, this project explores top_paying_jobs, in_demand_skills, and where high demand meet high salary in data analyitics.

 SQL queries? check them out here:[Project_sql folder](/Project_sql/)
 # Background